Hurricane Sandy: Insurance fraud claims

 Thousands of homeowners were denied their flood insurance claims based upon fraudulent engineers' reports, according to the whistleblowing efforts of Andrew Braum, an engineer who claimed that at least 175 of his more than 180 inspections were doctored.
 As a result, a class-action racketeering lawsuit has been filed against several insurance companies and their contract engineering firms.
 As of 2015, the Federal Emergency Management Agency planned to review all flood insurance claims.

 Baby boom

 New Jersey hospitals saw a spike in births nine months after Sandy, causing some to believe that there was a post-Sandy baby boom.
 The Monmouth Medical Center saw a 35% jump, and two other hospitals saw 20% increases.
 An expert stated that post-storm births that year were higher than in past disasters.

-Name retirement
+Retirement

-Because of the exceptional damage and deaths caused by the storm in several countries, the name Sandy was later retired by the World Meteorological Organization, and will never be used again for a North Atlantic hurricane.
-It was replaced with Sara for the 2018 Atlantic hurricane season (though it went unused that season).
+Because of the severe damage and number of deaths caused by the storm in several countries, the name Sandy was later retired by the World Meteorological Organization in April 2013, and will never be used again for a North Atlantic tropical cyclone.
+The name was replaced with Sara for the 2018 season.